ogus02/TeamOAK/README.md

 # TeamOAK

 This is the repo for the portfolio website for TEAM OAK.
-It is deployed on Netlify.
+It is deployed on [Heroku](https://hidden-springs-39964.herokuapp.com/).

 ## Members of OAK